 You will also document three courses in supervised practice (totaling nine semester hours).

 You must take a written licensing exam before you can get professional status.
-You may opt for the National Clinical Mental Health Counseling Examination or the National Counselor Examination.
-Both are available through the same organization: the National Board for Certified Counselors.
-Both cost $195 and have similar registration procedures.
+You will take the National Clinical Mental Health Counseling Examination before achieving full professional status.
+It is available through the National Board for Certified Counselors.
+The cost is $195.
 You will need to have board approval before you can register for the exam.
 If you are in a CACREP-accredited program, you may test as early as your final semester.
 You will need to take the exam some time before your licensure as a Clinical Professional Counselor Intern expires.
 (If you don’t pass on a first attempt, you’ll need to wait three months.)

 Exams are scheduled during a two week period each month.
 You will need to submit your request a full two months in advance.
 You can find a list of test dates on the site of the Nevada board: Test Dates